Tropical Storm Franklin strengthens into a hurricane

 A number of counties around Tampa issued evacuation orders early on Monday, according to WTSP.

 Idalia is set to grow into a hurricane on Monday and will become a “dangerous major hurricane over northeastern Gulf of Mexico by early Wednesday,” the hurricane center said.
-It noted that Idalia may reach the Gulf Coast of Florida on Wednesday.
+It noted that Idalia may reach the Gulf coast of Florida on Wednesday.

 “Life-threatening storm surge and dangerous winds” are “becoming increasingly likely for portions of Florida,” the center said.